daos-stack/daos/docs/QSG/docker.md

 - NVMe disks are emulated with a file device.

 !!!warning
-Virtual Docker networking is still in development.
+DAOS support of virtual networking is still in development.
 The following are known issues:
 - [bridge](https://docs.docker.com/network/bridge/)
 - loopback
 	- Workaround - use one physical network interface for the [host](https://docs.docker.com/network/host/) used by the Docker containers network.